wazuh/wazuh-documentation/source/proof-of-concept-guide/monitoring-docker.rst

 Monitoring Docker
 =================

 Docker automates the deployment of different applications inside software containers.
-The Wazuh module for Docker is a subscriber to the Docker Engine API.
-It can identify security incidents across containers and alert in real time.
+The Wazuh module for Docker is a subscriber to the Docker Engine API that identifies security incidents across containers and alerts in real time.

 See the :ref:`Monitoring container activity <docker-monitor-index>` section of the documentation to learn more about monitoring Docker and the Docker wodle.